-This capstone seminar is taught by Asian Studies Program faculty in rotation, and organized around a common theme that integrates the various disciplines and regions of Asia.
-Through readings, films, guest lectures, and other activities, the course will lead students to synthesize their academic and personal (e.g., off-campus) experiences in a broader comparative perspective.
+This capstone seminar is taught by Asian Studies Program faculty in rotation and is organized around a common theme that integrates the various disciplines and regions of Asia.
+Through readings, films, guest lectures and other activities, the course will lead students to synthesize their academic and personal (e.g., off-campus) experiences in a broader comparative perspective.
 Students will produce work that examines one or more topics of their own interest within the comparative Asian framework.
-Required for Asian Studies concentrators and joint majors.
-Prerequisite: permission of instructor.
+Required for Asian studies concentrators and joint majors.
+Permission of instructor required.
+No prerequisite.
 Offered every spring.

 This is an upper-level course for students who wish to develop and refine their ability to understand, speak, read and write Modern Standard Chinese.
 There will be extensive reading that deals with aspects of Chinese culture and society.
 Reading assignments serve as points of departure for discussion and composition.
 Video materials also will be used for this purpose.
 This course is recommended for students wishing to specialize in any field related to China.
 The course may be repeated for credit for a maximum of 1.5 units.
 Prerequisite: CHNS 213Y-214Y or equivalent or permission of instructor.
 Offered every year.